On the Duality Between Sharpness-Aware Minimization and Adversarial Training

 \section{Conclusion}

-In this paper, we show that using Sharpness-Aware Minimization (SAM) and Adversarial Training (AT) and show that using SAM alone can improve adversarial robustness.
+In this paper, we reveal the duality relationship between Sharpness-Aware Minimization (SAM) and Adversarial Training (AT) and show that using SAM alone can improve adversarial robustness.
 We first intuitively illustrate that both SAM and AT can learn robust features by demonstrating the duality between weight and sample perturbations, and provide theoretical justifications to support these insights.
 We further conduct extensive experiments under various settings to show that SAM can improve robustness without sacrificing natural performance, while AT inevitably hurts natural generalization.
-We further conduct experiments for image classification, semantic segmentation, and text classification on different datasets and various architectures, demonstrating the scalability and practicalness of using SAM to enhance robustness without sacrificing accuracy on clean data.
-Finally, we suggest that SAM can serve as a lightweight alternative to AT when accuracy is a priority and improved robustness is preferred.
+These results uncover the scalability and practicality of using SAM to improve robustness without compromising accuracy on clean data.
+Based on this, we propose that SAM can be used as a lightweight alternative to AT when accuracy is a priority and improved robustness is preferred.